Super Kirby Clash

-Super Kirby Clash (Note: Known as スーパーカービィハンターズ (Super Kirby Hunters) in Japanese) is a 2019 free-to-play action role-playing game developed by HAL Laboratory and Vanpool and published by Nintendo for the Nintendo Switch.
-A spin-off title in the Kirby series, the game has players control Kirby as he fights a variety of enemies to complete quests.
-The game features microtransactions and is a sequel to Team Kirby Clash Deluxe for the Nintendo 3DS, which is an expanded version of a minigame from Kirby: Planet Robobot for the same console.
-It released on September 4, 2019, receiving "mixed or average reviews" according to Metacritic.
+is a 2019 free-to-play action role-playing game developed by HAL Laboratory and Vanpool and published by Nintendo.
+A spin-off title in the Kirby series, it has players control a team of Kirbys as they fight a variety of enemies to complete quests and defeat the villain Parallel Nightmare.
+Each battle features four Kirbys, with the player controlling one and the other three being controlled either by the game or other players.
+These Kirbys can each take on one of four classes: Sword Hero, Hammer Lord, Beam Mage, and Doctor Healmore, each with unique abilities.
+The game also prominently features microtransactions through its Gem Apple currency, which can be used to purchase stronger gear and unlock new quests.

+Super Kirby Clash is a sequel to Team Kirby Clash Deluxe for the Nintendo 3DS, which is an expanded version of a minigame from Kirby: Planet Robobot for the same console.
+It was announced in a Nintendo Direct on September 4, 2019, and released for the Nintendo Switch that day, reaching over four million downloads by the end of the year.
+It received mixed reviews, with the battles being praised but the use of microtransactions being criticized.